-Proterra to Take Heavy-Duty Electric Vehicle Business Public via SPAC Transaction
+Proterra Set To Take Heavy-Duty Electric Vehicle Business Public via SPAC Transaction

-Proterra, builder of electric buses, heavy-duty vehicle drivetrains, batteries and charging systems, plans to go public on the NASDAQ exchange via merger with a special purpose acquisition company (SPAC), the latest in a string of EV companies seeking access to public market financing to meet growing demand.
+Proterra, builder of electric buses, heavy-duty vehicle drivetrains, batteries and charging systems, plans to go public on the Nasdaq exchange via a merger with a special-purpose acquisition company (SPAC), the latest in a string of EV companies seeking access to public market financing to meet growing demand.

-Tuesday’s announcement sets the Burlingame, Calif.-based company on a course to merge with ArcLight Clean Transition Corp., with $415 million in private investment in public equity (PIPE) commitments led by Daimler Trucks, as well as Franklin Templeton, Chamath Palihapitiya, Fidelity Management & Research, and funds and accounts managed by private equity firm BlackRock.
+Tuesday’s announcement sets the Burlingame, Calif.-based company on a course to merge with ArcLight Clean Transition Corp., with $415 million in private investment in public equity commitments led by Daimler Trucks, as well as Franklin Templeton, Chamath Palihapitiya, Fidelity Management & Research, and funds and accounts managed by private equity firm BlackRock.

 The transaction is expected to raise $825 million in cash and set an enterprise value of $1.6 billion for Proterra, which will trade under the ticker symbol PTRA.
 The company has raised about $682 million from investors including Kleiner Perkins, Daimler, Generation Investment Management, Tao Capital Partners, Soros Fund Management, Cowen Sustainable Advisors, GM Ventures, and utility Exelon's Constellation power retailing unit.

-Proterra is one of the oldest U.S. makers of electric transit buses, and continues to manufacture its own vehicles under its own brand.
-Much like its China-based electric bus rival BYD, it has made arrangements with financing partners to provide up-front financing and leasing options to ease the -up-front costs for transit agencies seeking to move from fossil-fueled to electric fleets.
+Proterra is one of the oldest U.S. makers of electric transit buses and continues to manufacture its own vehicles under its own brand.
+Much like its China-based electric bus rival BYD, it has made arrangements with financing partners to provide upfront financing and leasing options to ease the initial costs for transit agencies seeking to move from fossil-fueled to electric fleets.

 But in the past few years, it’s expanded to supplying its electric drivetrains and batteries to a host of different vehicle manufacturers, as well as making the charging systems used to fuel them.